verveguy/tana-extend/README.md

 ## Installing
 You'll need to download the latest release.zip and then use the Developer mode in Chrome to add this extension as a `Load Unpacked`.
-Go to `chrome://extensions` and turn on Developer mode I'll get around to pushing this to the Chrome Extension Store when it's good and ready.
+Go to `chrome://extensions` and turn on Developer mode.
+I'll get around to pushing this to the Chrome Extension Store when it's good and ready.

 ## Configuration